0xMukesh/hashnode-blogs/ckyoi2msj040g7ns1gid8aye0.md

 ![](https://imgur.com/Jj9ee1L.png)

-😅 Doesn't `routes/router.js` seem kinda filled up with the logic and make it kinda messy ?
+😅 Doesn't `routes/router.js` seem kinda filled up with the logic and make it kinda messy?

 Let's create a new folder named `controllers`.
-In this folder we will store the logic related to each route.
+In this folder, we will store the logic related to each route.

 Let's get started by creating a new file in the `controllers` folder named `getCredits.js` and `postCredits.js` which contains the logic related to the `/get` route and `/post` route respectively